Hazaj meter

-Hazaj meter is a quantitative verse meter frequently found in the epic poetry of the Middle East and western Asia.
-A musical rhythm of the same name is based on the literary meter.
+Hazaj (Note: هزج) meter is a quantitative verse meter frequently found in the epic poetry of the Middle East and western Asia.
+A musical rhythm (Note: The hazaj music meter is part of the iqa ("rhythm") system, which expresses the various meters of the literary 'aruḍ system in terms of rhythmic units.
+In terms of music meter, the hazaj has a 2/4 signature.
+Both the iqa and 'aruḍ systems are attributed to Khalil ibn Ahmad.) of the same name (Note: The Arabic word literally means "trilling" or "rhythmical speech," or - as an infinitive - "to modulate one's voice.") is based on the literary meter.

 Hazaj in Arabic poetry

 Like the other meters of the al-ʿarūḍ system of Arabic poetry, the basic rhyme unit of hazaj meter compositions is a closed couplet—a bayt "distich" (literally "tent")—of two hemistichs known as miṣrāʿs ("tent flaps").

 Characteristic of the hazaj meter (in relation to the other al-ʿarūḍ meters) is its leading iamb, that is, the first two syllables of its prosodic feet are short-long.
+(Note: The related wāfir meter also has a short-long sequence on the first two beats.
+The wāfir is, however, mora-timed.)
 This syllable pair (the watid, "peg") is then repeated at fixed points along the length of a line, and two variable syllables (the sabab, "guy-wire"s) are "tied" to each instance of it.
-The hazaj measure is thus nominally tetrasyllabic.
+The hazaj measure is thus nominally (Note: The smallest unit of the al-'aruḍ meters is not the syllable but the ḥarf, the letter, and although the meters are quantitative, and can so also be described in terms of syllable count (and length), certain letters have to be ignored or mentally interpolated when determining the scansion of a line.) tetrasyllabic.
 Its two common variations are: